 While your financial goals may be unique to your situation, the framework to how we deliver holistic financial planning as advisors remains consistent.
-This is true whether I meet with LGBTQ+ or heterosexual couples.
+This is true whether working with LGBTQ+ or heterosexual couples.
 Everyone needs an estate plan or should understand the role of insurance in their financial portrait.
 In short, these planning fundamentals apply to all communities.

 That said, there are certain distinct considerations the LGBTQ+ community should be aware of when it comes to financial planning.
 Whether starting your financial plan from scratch or performing an annual refresh, here are five steps you can take to ensure your financial journey is on the right path.